LuccaHiratsuca/nosql-qa/README.md

 Modern applications increasingly rely on tabular data generated from diverse sources.
 Traditional SQL-based systems present several challenges when handling these datasets:

 - **Scalability Issues:**
-  Relational databases require predefined schemas, which makes them inflexible when handling various tabular formats.
-Storing heterogeneous tabular data (with varying columns, data types, and structures) demands constant schema migrations, which complicates scalability and maintenance.
+  Relational databases require predefined schemas, making them inflexible when handling various tabular formats.
+Storing heterogeneous tabular data (with varying columns, data types, and structures) demands constant schema migrations, complicating scalability and maintenance.

 - **Schema Rigidity:**
   SQL databases enforce a strict schema.
 When tabular data from different sources or with evolving formats must be stored, the system either needs to normalize or transform the data—often leading to performance bottlenecks and increased development overhead.